-The main goal of LOCALPKI is to make authentication of users possible when using asymmetric cryptography.
-However, the protocol must provide other security guarantees.
-In the following, we define the desired security properties.
-Then, we show how we model the protocol in the automatic cryptographic protocols verification tool called Tamarin Prover, in order to prove these security properties.
+Using asymmetric cryptography, LOCALPKI aims at making authentication of users possible.
+However, the protocol also provides other security guarantees.
+In the following, we first define the security properties of LOCALPKI.
+Then, we use an automatic cryptographic protocols verification tool called Tamarin Prover, in order to prove these security properties.

-5.1 Security Properties
+6.1 Security Properties

-The first property that is required is that the protocol must be correct, i.e., if a person has been correctly registered into the database and her certificate is still valid, then he must be correctly authenticated.
+Firstly the protocol must be correct, i.e., if a person has been correctly registered into the database and her certificate is still valid, then he must be correctly authenticated.
 The underlying property correspond to classical authentication property and is thus about correct identity checks.

-Vice versa, the soundness property can be defined as follows: an adversary who has not been registered cannot be authenticated.
-This property implies that an adversary cannot forge a certificate considered as valid and cannot impersonate a valid one.
+Vice versa, an adversary who has not been registered cannot be authenticated.
+This soundness property implies that an adversary cannot forge a certificate considered as valid and cannot impersonate a valid one.
 A reformulation of the soundness property is that authentication at time i_2 implies a registration at time i_1 with $i_1 < i_2$.

-In (Basin et al., 2014), the authors defined the Connection Integrity as follows: if a user establishes a connection with another one, then the user communicates with the legitimate owner of the private key.
+In [4], the authors also defined the Connection Integrity as follows: if a user establishes a connection with another one, then the user communicates with the legitimate owner of the private key.
 In others words, in the case where registration has been correctly done (i.e., by honest participants), no adversary can possibly know the private key of the honest owner.